rathaROG/DCNv2_Windows/README.md

-## DCN V2 with PyTorch 1.10.x & earlier
+## DCN V2 PyTorch 1.10.x & earlier

 - Made for Windows (10/11)
 - Only works with **PyTorch 1.10.x and earlier**
-- Be noted that the official build of PyTorch 1.10.2 also supports **cuda 11.3.x** which means everything will works on your latest NVIDIA graphic card(s).
+- Be noted that the official build of PyTorch 1.10.2 also supports **cuda 11.3.x** which means everything will work on your latest NVIDIA graphic card(s).
 You can install by using this:
 ```
 pip install torch==1.10.2+cu113 torchvision==0.11.3+cu113 torchaudio===0.10.2 -f https://download.pytorch.org/whl/torch_stable.html
 ```